ibm-cloud-docs/solution-tutorials/vpc-transit-power.hidden.md

 {: style="text-align: center;"}

 Inspect the transit {{site.data.keyword.tg_short}}:
-- Open [Transit gateway](/interconnectivity/transit) and select the **initials-tgw**.
+- Open [Transit gateway](/interconnectivity/transit) and select the **$BASENAME-tgw**.
-- Notice the two connections: transit vpc and the spoke0 Power Systems Virtual Server.
+- There are two connections:
+   1. transit VPC.
+   1. Spoke0 (Power Systems Virtual Server).
 - Click on **BGP** and **Generate report**.
-It is interesting to note that enterprise CIDR, 192.168.0.0/24, was advertised by the transit VPC.
+The enterprise CIDR, 192.168.0.0/24, is advertised by the transit VPC.

-### Note on the Phantom address prefix
+### Why an on-prem address prefix in the transit VPC?
-{: #vpc-transit-power-note-on-the-phantom-address-prefix}
+{: #vpc-transit-power-note-on-the-on-prem-address-prefix}

 VPC Address prefix routes are advertised through the {{site.data.keyword.tg_short}}.
 The transit VPC address prefix, 10.1.15.0/24, is advertised and allows the {{site.data.keyword.powerSysShort}} to route traffic to the resources in the transit VPC.
-But how does the {{site.data.keyword.powerSysShort}} route to an enterprese address like 192.168.0.4?
-The phantom address prefix, 192.168.0.0/24, in the transit VPC will do the trick.
+The on-prem address prefix in the transit VPC, 192.168.0.0/24, allows the {{site.data.keyword.powerSysShort}} to route traffic to this range to the transit VPC.
+See [policy-based ingress routing integration](https://cloud.ibm.com/docs/vpc?topic=vpc-vpn-policy-based-ingress-routing-integration-example).

-## Power to enterprise via transit VPC
+## Understand the Power to enterprise data path through the transit VPC
 {: #vpc-transit-power-power-to-enterpreise-via-transit-vpc}
 {: step}